hughperkins/cltorch/README.md

 You might or might not find [ContributorGuidelines.md](doc/ContributorGuidelines.md) useful.
 Not required reading, but it is there if you want to see my own thoughts and ideas on how I personally approach cltorch development, and cutorch-porting.

+# Related projects

+Started working on a port of cunn at [clnn](https://github.com/hughperkins/clnn).
+Early stages for now :-)

 # Recent changes

 * 15th-17th June: